Why Think. Check. Submit.?

 Will you be endorsing journals with a quality mark?

 No. The aim of Think.
 Check.
 Submit. is not to refer researchers to a particular set of journals, which will fall out of date quickly.
 Instead, we are focused on helping researchers make the most informed decisions possible about where to publish their work.

 How can I get involved?

-Follow us on Twitter to join the conversation, and let your colleagues and peers know to Think.
+Follow us on Twitter and Facebook to join the conversation, and let your colleagues and peers know about Think.
 Check.
 Submit.!

 You can also download these posters to print and display in your organization: